 Let Us Help You Fight Back

 Although a criminal prosecution works something like a war, it is not a war that you will necessarily lose if you know how to fight back.
 And at E. Stewart Jones Hacker Murphy, we know how to fight it.
 If you have been charged with a crime, call our Albany office at (518) 730-7270 or contact us online to schedule a free initial consultation.
-We also maintain offices in Troy, Saratoga and Latham, and we can even visit you in jail.
+We also maintain offices in Troy, Saratoga and Schenectady, and we can even visit you in jail.